melaniehoff/web-nyu-idm/object-meditation/notes.md

-# Object Meditation: My favorite Pair of Pants
+# Object Meditation: a Banana from the Bodega I go to Every Day

 ### What are 5 words that come to mind when I think of this Object